Conserving water to help you drain field

 it will prevent the wastewater from being properly treated.
 It will just back

-up into your home and overflow onto your property.
+up into your home and overflow onto your property. - Conserve water to

-help you
+help you maintain

 your drain field lines.
 The drain